 I am an Australian mountaineer with 23 years of climbing experience.
 Mountaineering is my passion, it's a sport that continually challenges me in every way.

-I believe the biggest challenges offer the greatest rewards.
-It is during these challenges that I discover what I am truly capable of.
+I believe the biggest challenges offer the greatest rewards in life.
+It is during these challenges that we discover what we are truly capable of.
 My current project is to climb to the true summits of all 14 of the worlds 8000m peaks without additional oxygen, in the world's fastest time.
 I aim to complete this challenge in less than 3 years.
 There are currently only two men in the world that have verified ascents of all 14 x 8000m peaks true summits without oxygen.
 They took 16 years to complete their projects.

 I grew up in Australia’s largest climbing area, the Blue Mountains.
 However I didn’t discover rock climbing until I was 23 when I signed up to an Outdoor Recreation course at a local TAFE College.
 I found a career path that I enjoyed and was naturally quite good at, so continued to study Outdoor Leadership.
 I completed a 10 day technical mountaineering course in New Zealand in December, 1999.
 This changed my life as I found a sport that I was passionate about.
 When I finished my Leadership course I headed off to Aconcagua in Argentina to work as an assistant guide on my first high altitude mountain.
 I felt very strong on the mountain as I was able to take care of others not just myself, so I pursued high altitude mountaineering.